 There are other species that are unsuitable and plenty more that would survive in a betta tank.
 If you have a specific species in mind, be sure to do your research on its care and compatibility with bettas before introducing it into your tank.
 You might be surprised at what can and cannot make it in a betta environment!

 Conclusion: Can Bettas and Shrimp Live Together?

 Bettas and shrimp can live happily and comfortably together if precautions are taken to ensure the enclosure is safe for both with adequate hiding opportunities and enrichment.
-Have a good feeding schedule to prevent your betta viewing your shrimp as food and cross-checking care details of your desired shrimp species before introducing it to your tank is also vital in ensuring the cohabitation venture is successful.
+Having a good feeding schedule to prevent your betta from viewing your shrimp as food and cross-checking care details of your desired shrimp species before introducing it to your tank is also vital in ensuring the cohabitation venture is successful.

-Cohabitating bettas is a bit of a trial and error experience and, unfortunately, many people do experience the loss of shrimp and other tank mates.
+Cohabitating betta is a bit of a trial and error experience and, unfortunately, many people do experience the loss of shrimp and other tank mates.
 Play around and see what suits your betta’s temperament the best.
 Good luck!

 If you like the article above, here are some other similar articles you should check out!